rdyar/tdfc/_desserts/pumpkin-bread.md

 freeze.

 2019 Update:  ok to double recipe, use 9 eggs and 29 oz can of pumpkin
+2022 - recipe made 6 small loaf pans, 7 cupcakes, and 1 short large loaf pan (should have tried for 8 small loaf pans)